johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-15-american-walker-in-britain-part-3/index.md

 Read a few of the comments on TripAdvisor and you quickly get a sense of whether a particular places is hospitable to walkers.
 Mention of a "drying room" on a web site is a sign that they welcome walkers.
 (A drying room generally is nothing fancy.
 It may just be a closet containing a hot water heater with a stack of newsprint that you can stuff into your boots to help them dry.)
 The attitude of your host can vary.
-Some like the social contact beyond picking up some extra cash For some farmhouse B&B's walkers are just another money-making crop.
+Some like the social contact beyond picking up some extra cash.
+For some farmhouse B&B's walkers are just another money-making crop.
 On the whole I have experienced pleasant hospitality.

 About half the time I have stayed in a pub or a small hotel.
 Some pubs function as a hotel as well as a bar and